FLHDE/freelancer-hd-edition/README.md

 **N.B.
 This modpack does not add additional content op top of Freelancer but rather enhances what the game already has to offer.
 Although minor gameplay changes were made, Freelancer: HD Edition will always be compatible with vanilla Freelancer.
 Therefore, players can use this modpack to play on all vanilla servers as long as the server owners allow these changes.**

+Join our Discord server at https://discord.gg/ScqgYuFqmU to stay up to date with the latest news and information.

 ## Content
 ### Visual
 * Increased effect pool sizes